 - Menstrual cramping—more severe than usual

-- Bloody vaginal discharge—in between periods, with blood that’s more intense than spotting
+- Heavy menstrual cycles—with blood that’s more intense than spotting

-- Lower abdominal pain or pressure—can also occur between the hip bones or back of legs
+- Lower abdominal pain or pressure—can also occur in lower back pain

 - Pain during sexual intercourse—can also be intense pressure

-- Change in urination—either more or less frequent than usual
+- Change in urination—either more or less frequently than usual

 What are treatment options for uterine fibroids?

-American Endovascular is at the forefront of this breakthrough in Uterine Fibroid treatment.
-Our physicians are among the nation’s most experienced at treating patients with Uterine Fibroids.
+The American Endovascular affiliated team of physicians is at the forefront of this breakthrough in uterine fibroid treatment.
+These physicians are among the nation’s most experienced at treating patients with uterine fibroids.

 Conditions We Treat

-American Endovascular is one of the nation’s most respected providers of Endovascular procedures such as Uterine Fibroid Embolization.
-You can rely on our team for high-quality, compassionate care before, during and after the procedure.
+The American Endovascular affiliated physicians are among the nation’s most respected providers of endovascular procedures such as Uterine Fibroid Embolization.
+You can rely on them for high-quality, compassionate care before, during, and after the procedure.